 Rio Grande Community Farm – Encouraging the practice of organic and sustainable community based agricultural methods in our cities.

-Shelter From Domestic Violence – Providing the courage to change.
+S.A.F.E.
+House NM – Providing the courage to change.

 Talking Talons Thrift Store and Rescue Center – East Mountain area opportunity